saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_02_MFA.md

 ## Exercise 2: MFA Conditional Access (Complete an Azure Multi-Factor Authentication pilot roll out)

-In this practice, you walk you through configuring a conditional access policy enabling Azure Multi-Factor Authentication (Azure MFA) when logging in to the Azure portal.
+In this lab, you walk you through configuring a conditional access policy enabling Azure Multi-Factor Authentication (Azure MFA) when logging in to the Azure portal.
 The policy is deployed to and tested on a specific group of pilot users.
 Deployment of Azure MFA using conditional access provides significant flexibility for organizations and administrators compared to the traditional enforced method.

 - Enable Azure Multi-Factor Authentication
 - Test Azure Multi-Factor Authentication